 - 3 year warranty — and a 30 day money back guarantee; they have service centers located in the US, Canada, UK and Germany

-Just like the much more expensive fixtures from Horticulture Lighting Group, Spider Farmer fixtures use high quality dimmable Meanwell drivers and Samsung LM301B chips.
+Just like the much more expensive fixtures from Horticulture Lighting Group, Spider Farmer fixtures used high quality dimmable MeanWell drivers in the past and Samsung LM301B chips.

 While HLG is the one who names their Samsung diode outfitted panels quantum boards, that term is now being used by consumers for any light that features Samsung diodes on a flat panel.
 As such, the SF series of fixtures can be said to use quantum board LED panels.